Herbal quality assessment by chemical characterisation and study of anti-cancer activity of selected Chinese medicinal herbs

 This study aims to contribute to a greater awareness of the variability of significant bio-active components in four sources of the herb obtained from the marketplace.
 Currently practitioners and consumers largely place their faith on obtaining a quality herb on the reputation of the supplier as the chemical variability of most medicinal herbs is largely unknown.
 Based on the concentration of selected bio-active components, the quality ranking of these herbs can be developed and then compared to cell line testing results to observe if the chemical and biological testing results coincide.

-Simi is a part-time PhD student with NICM and a chemist.
+Simi is a part-time PhD student with NICM and a technical officer with the School of Science and Health.
 She has a strong passion for chemistry due to its central and diverse role in the scientific enterprise.

 Associate Professor Chun Guang Li, Dr Mitchell Low, Dr Henry Liang